Wiibuntu/Ubuntu-16.04-Wii/README.md

 The final step will be to flash the .img files to the devices.
 Boot partition to the SD card and the RootFS of your choosing to a USB flash drive.

+# How To Upgrade Without Re-Flashing

+Note: This is only for upgrading to a new version of the Ubuntu 16 release, not for updating from 14-16.
+Although very possible its not been tested.

+No matter what you will have to reflash the SD card or at least copy the kernels from the .img file and gumboot.lst to your current SD card.

+Download the 3 kernel modules [here](https://github.com/Wiibuntu/Ubuntu-16.04-Wii/releases/tag/modules.v1) or just the one for the kernel you know you are going to use, I say put all 3 just so you can play around if you want.

+Extract them and mount the flash drive with your current Wii Linux Filesystem and copy the folders inside the archives to /lib/modules

+then unmount and make sure you flashed the SD card with the new kernels and you should be good to go.

 # How To Boot
 You will load up the homebrew channel to see its empty, thats normal.
 Simply press the home button and click "Launch BootMii" That will instead load a bootloader known as Gumboot.
 More on Gumboot [here](https://neagix.github.io/gumboot/).